The short answer

 Many of the texts of the Bible were written long after the recorded events took place.

-Does that mean that the Bible is “wrong” and can’t be trusted?
-That would be too hasty of a conclusion to come to.
+Does this scholarly disagreement mean that the Bible is wrong and can’t be trusted?
+Such a conclusion would be too hasty.

-I think that this is unfair to ancient people groups.
-Ancient peoples were often quite sophisticated in their thinking – in many ways, much more than modern people.
-Long before electricity was discovered they had developed quite sophisticated mathematics, capable of such feats as accurately calculating the diameter of the Earth.
-Ancient Egyptians especially were able to build structures like the pyramids that are incredibly impressive, even by today’s standards.
-There are many elements of their architectural achievements where we still don’t understand how they were able to build.
-Yet at the same time these were people who believed in gods and spirits.
-If we’re being honest, it’s quite difficult to dismiss the ancients as “superstitious” and “ignorant”.
-There are quite rational reasons to believe that they had a good sense of the world, and that should invite us to take their claims about the spiritual world a bit more seriously.
-The existence of actual spirits is at least as good a hypothesis as the belief that it was aliens who came down and taught the Egyptians how to use tools.
-Despite the fact that there is objectively less evidence for aliens than for spirits, modern people prefer an aliens theory because it sounds more “scientific” rather than “spiritual”.
-But that is part of our modern bias.
+These notions are unfair to ancient people groups.
+Ancient people were often quite sophisticated in their thinking—in many ways, even more than modern people.
+Long before electricity was discovered, they developed mathematics capable of accurately calculating the diameter of the Earth.
+Ancient Egyptians built structures like the pyramids that are incredibly impressive, even by today’s standards.
+These same people believed in gods and spirits.
+If we’re being honest, it’s quite difficult to dismiss the ancients as superstitious and ignorant.
+There are quite rational reasons to believe that they had a good sense of the world, which should invite us to take their claims about the spiritual world a bit more seriously.
+The existence of spirits is at least as good a hypothesis as the belief that it was aliens who came down and taught Egyptians how to use tools.
+Despite the fact that there is objectively less evidence for aliens than for spirits, modern people more frequently believe in aliens because they sound more scientific than spiritual.

-The second mistake people make when considering the Bible has to do with our modern bias towards things that sound “scientific”.
-When modern people think of writing down an account of something that happened, we tend to value accuracy rather than truth.
-We want to have a certain kind of “objective” recounting of names and dates, precise measurements, and so forth.
-Because journalism was so focused for so many decades on presenting “unbiased” narratives, the whole idea of the author adding his or her own personal interpretation of the events that were being reported has become very much frowned upon.
+Another mistake people make when considering the Bible comes from the modern bias toward things that sound scientific.
+When modern people think about writing down an account of something that happened, we value accuracy rather than truth.
+We want to have a certain kind of objective recounting of names and dates, precise measurements, and so forth.
+For decades, journalism focused on presenting “unbiased” narratives, and as a result, accounts that include the author's personal interpretation of events have become highly suspicious to modern readers.

-But ancient people did not think like this at all.
-For ancient people, truth was the most important thing – not facts.
+But ancient people did not think this way.
+For them, truth was the most important thing—not facts.
 Facts are just the answer to the “what?” question.
 Truth is the answer to the question, “what does it mean?”
 If I asked you, “how was your day today?” you wouldn’t start telling me a minute-by-minute account of the facts of your day.
 You know that’s not what I’m asking.
 You would probably start by saying, “It was a good day” or “it was a bad day” and then you’d explain why.
 In other words, you’d start telling me a story, which is different from an account of the facts because a story has a specific meaning to it.
-Moving facts around in order to fit the meaning or deeper truth of a story was seen as a universal practice among ancient authors.
+Moving facts around in order to fit the meaning or deeper truth of a story was a universal practice among ancient authors.

-This is something we always have to keep in mind about the Bible.
-To hunt around the Bible to see where facts are out of place, or over-emphasize the factual accuracy of this or that detail, is to be doing something totally different than the Biblical authors were trying to do.
+We must keep this aspect of the Bible in mind.
+Searching the Bible to find where facts are out of place, or over-emphasizing the factual accuracy of this or that detail, is to evaluate the Bible anachronistically.

-When you take all of this together, you start to realize that you can’t just measure the Bible like you would a historical or journalistic account of a modern event.
-Biblical interpretation is quite a different matter, and the early Christians were very much aware of this.
-If you’re interested in learning more about how ancient Christians specifically thought about the world, including how they interpreted the Bible, I recommend Journey to Reality: Sacramental Life in a Secular Age.
+You can’t measure the Bible like you would a historical or journalistic account of a modern event.
+Biblical interpretation is quite a different matter, and the early Christians approached the Bible in a distinct, rigorous way.
+If you’re interested in learning more about how ancient Christians thought about the world, including how they interpreted the Bible, I recommend Journey to Reality: Sacramental Life in a Secular Age.

 Subscribe